Grouchy Golf Blog

 This is all easier said than done.
 Proper supination with a flat or bowed left wrist is an advanced concept and one that it very difficult for the average golfer to learn.
 The vast majority of golfers instinctively flip their left wrists forward through impact believing that such an action will produce the optimal results: maximum distance and trajectory.
 Unfortunately, this couldn't be any farther from the truth.
 As with most things in golf, intuition must be thrown out the window.
 Instead, think of rotating your left wrist without breaking it.

 Supination is probably the single most important action in the proper golf swing.
 Unfortunately, it is also probably the least understood.
 If you are a golfer and have never heard of "supination" before, you owe it to yourself to fully understand this concept and ensure that it is a part of your swing.
 If you need hands-on assistance, your friendly neighborhood PGA teaching professional is your best bet.
-In the meantime, check out this helpful .
+In the meantime, check out this helpful tip on supination.
 Also, here's a good reference for all the wrist actions in the golf swing: The 6 Actions of the Wrists and Forearms.